Knuckles the Echidna: In video games

 Knuckles debuted in the 1994 Sega Genesis game Sonic the Hedgehog 3.
 Knuckles joins the series's primary antagonist Dr. Robotnik after being tricked into thinking that Sonic is attempting to steal the Master Emerald; Knuckles fights Sonic at several points throughout the game.
 Robotnik's betrayal is revealed late in Sonic & Knuckles when he steals the Master Emerald and attacks Knuckles, Sonic & Knuckles is also the first game where he became a player character, his story takes place after Sonic's Story.
-A similar plot follows in Sonic Triple Trouble.
+A similar plot follows in Sonic the Hedgehog: Triple Trouble.
 While Knuckles's canonical playable debut comes in Sonic & Knuckles, he is playable in Sonic 2 and 3 via the Genesis' lock-on technology.
 Knuckles starred in Knuckles' Chaotix for the Sega 32X, in which he serves as the guardian of an island amusement park and rescues his friends—collectively known as the Chaotix—from Robotnik in 1995.
 He teams up with them individually, creating an unusual gameplay style involving two characters being tethered together.

-Eggman shatters the Master Emerald, thus freeing Chaos who appears before Knuckles, the pieces are scattered, and Chaos flees in Sonic Adventure.
+Eggman shatters the Master Emerald, thus freeing Chaos who appears before Knuckles, the pieces are scattered around, and Chaos flees in Sonic Adventure.
 To restore the Emerald, thereby protecting Angel Island, he searches through various expansive levels for pieces.
 At one point, he defeats Chaos, and Eggman tricks Knuckles into thinking that Sonic is trying to collect Emerald shards for his own purposes.
 Knuckles finds Sonic holding two Chaos Emeralds he thinks are Master Emerald shards, and attacks him.
 This knocks them out of Sonic's hands, so Eggman shows up to steal them and leaves.
 He initially stays on Earth to look for pieces while Sonic and Tails follow Eggman, but later joins them aboard Eggman's airship, the Egg Carrier, after seeing a vision of there being more pieces on it.
 He finds the final pieces and is confronted by Chaos' final form, then returns to the Emerald's island to restore it.